Use AI to draft a better email

 - Giving AI too little context.

-- Accepting the first draft without checking it.
+- Accepting the first draft without checking facts and commitments.

 - Leaving wording that does not sound like you.